geeper-io/llm-operator/docs/QUICKSTART.md

 ## Step 5: Access Ollama

-Once the deployment is ready, you can access Ollama:
+Once the LMDeployment is ready, you can access Ollama:

 ```bash
 # Port forward to the Ollama service